-Table 14 shows the range of the percent of items by DOK level by grade and subject or course.
-Table 15 shows the percentage of items from each DOK on the Spring 2016 forms.
-The table shows that in most cases the percent of items from each DOK level met the blueprint.
-Where the blueprint was not met, there was a maximum of an 8 percent difference between the blueprint and the forms.
+Table 14 shows the range of the percentage of items by DOK level by grade and subject or course.
+Table 15 shows the percentage of items from each DOK on the Spring 2017 forms.
+The table shows that in most cases, the percentage of items from each DOK level met the blueprint.
+Where the blueprint was not met, there was a maximum of an 8% difference between the blueprint and the forms.